 1. You haven't defined your purpose

-Sure, you want to make something pretty or you want to earn extra money for your household, but why do you want it?
+Sure, you want to help your clients or you want to earn a great living for your household, but why do you want it?

-Would this make you feel as though you were successful beyond being able to get your toddler to eat dinner at night.
-Would you feel like all the time you spent in college or on personal development was being put to use instead of shoved to the back of your proverbial closet?
+Would this make you feel as though you were successful beyond being able to get your toddler to eat dinner at night?
+Would you feel like all the time you spent in grad school or on personal development was being put to use instead of shoved to the back of your proverbial closet?

 A lot of times we know we are capable of making things happen.
 We know we have the skills and the ability, but we haven't sat down to figure out the real reason driving us to want more.